Public Liability Insurance for Musicians - A Short Guide (2026)

 When you think of being a musician or band, you probably picture rehearsals, gigs and that magical moment when the crowd goes wild.
 What's less glamorous (but just as essential) is protecting yourself from the unexpected.
 Public liability insurance (PLI) is that safety net: the cover that can mean the difference between a minor mishap and a costly legal claim.

 At FixTheMusic, we work with professional bands and musicians across the UK and Europe, placing them in weddings, events and venues of all kinds.
-One question comes up again and again:
+As venue policies and insurance requirements continue to tighten in 2026, one question comes up again and again:

 “Do I need PLI to perform?”